SalesConnection/Caction-Support/docs/IMEI.md

-## 📱 Why My Staff Cannot Login with New Device?
+## 📱 I Can't Login to My Other Phone.
+Why?

 ### Scenarios below you might face now: